Higher Education Act 2004

-The Higher Education Act 2004 (c 8) is an Act of the Parliament of the United Kingdom that introduced several changes to the higher education system in the United Kingdom, the most important and controversial being a major change to the funding of universities, and the operation of tuition fees, which affects England and Wales.
+The Higher Education Act 2004 (c.
+8) is an Act of the Parliament of the United Kingdom that introduced several changes to the higher education system in the United Kingdom, the most important and controversial being a major change to the funding of universities, and the operation of tuition fees, which affects England and Wales.
 University funding is a devolved matter for Northern Ireland and Scotland.
-After complex and controversial debates, the Higher Education Bill received Royal Assent on 1 July 2004.
+After complex and controversial debates, the Higher Education Bill received royal assent on 1 July 2004.

 Background and political importance

 Until 1998, all education in the United Kingdom was free up to and including university courses.
 However, shortly after coming to power, the Labour Party under Prime Minister Tony Blair abolished the student maintenance grant system and introduced an up-front fee fixed at just over £1,000 per year for all university students.
-Up to a quarter of this fee was waived for the poorest students, but many maintained that education should remain a free public service, and that the system would place students in unnecessary levels of debt.
+Up to a quarter of this fee was waived for the poorest students, but some maintained that education should remain a free public service, and that the system would place students in unnecessary levels of debt.
 The government, however, insisted that fees were the best means of providing university funding.
 At the same time, they stated that their aim was to increase the proportion of students going on to Higher Education to 50% by 2010.

 In the years that followed, it became clear that the original fixed fees of around £1,000 per year were still not providing enough funding, leading to proposals of what are often referred to as top-up fees.
 The idea was that universities would be able to "top up" the fees to a level that more accurately reflected the funding they needed.
 However, widespread protests led the Labour Party to make a manifesto pledge at the 2001 general election not to introduce such a system.

 In 2003, a new set of proposals was drafted, which were denounced by some as breaking that promise.
 Although the government tried to create a compromise that would raise the necessary funds in a fair way, the issue remained highly contentious.
 Despite vocal opposition within his own party, Tony Blair claimed that this proposal was the only way to secure the necessary funds, and the issue was seen as a key test of his leadership.
 The initial vote in the House of Commons, on 27 January 2004, came a day before the result of the Hutton Inquiry, and it was predicted that a bad result from one or both would lead to Blair's resignation as Prime Minister.
 The Bill was passed at the first vote, known as second reading, by 316 votes to 311, with 71 Labour MPs voting against.